 E-commerce sites must follow the Web Content Accessibility Guidelines (WCAG) to meet ADA standards.
 WCAG is a set of rules created by the World Wide Web Consortium (W3C).
 It was first released in 2008 and updated in 2018.

+WCAG has three levels: Level A, AA, and AAA.
+Level AA is the standard for most accessibility laws worldwide.
+Level AAA is the highest level, but it’s harder to achieve.
 When websites are sued for not being accessible, courts often ask them to meet WCAG 2.0 Level AA.
-But, if a site meets WCAG 2.1 Level AA, it’s less likely to face legal trouble.
-WCAG 2.1 has new rules that help make websites better for everyone.
+However, if a site meets WCAG 2.1 Level AA, it’s less likely to face legal trouble.
+WCAG 2.1 introduces new rules that enhance websites for everyone.

 WCAG 2.1 focuses on improving websites for people with cognitive or learning disabilities.
 It also helps those with low vision and mobile users.
 Key rules include making text easy to read and providing good image descriptions.
+E-commerce sites become more accessible by meeting the WCAG 2.1 Level AA standard.
+This helps many people and shows a commitment to everyone’s needs.
+It’s a significant step toward making online shopping accessible to all.

-Important Elements of an ADA-Compliant E-commerce Website
+Important Elements of an ADA-Compliant E-Commerce Website

 Making your e-commerce website ADA-compliant is key.
 It ensures everyone, including those with disabilities, can shop easily.
 Focus on these important parts when designing your site: